Skip to main content

 sudo useradd -m -s /bin/bash xclm

-# Grant passwordless sudo (required for claw installation)
+# Passwordless sudo (required for agent installation)

 echo "xclm ALL=(ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/xclm